Car Dealership Marketing Playbook 2026

 Stop Spending Before You Know What You’re Pushing

 Pull your own sales history.
-Turn rates, days on lot, front-end gross by model line, and which units stall out.
+Turn rates, days on lot, front-end gross by model line, and which segments stall out.
 The goal isn’t a pretty dashboard.
 The goal is to stop promoting slow inventory the same way and expecting different results.

-Top-performing dealers cut vehicle hold times by 15% to 25% through real-time repricing.
+Top-performing dealers cut vehicle hold times 15% to 25% through real-time repricing.
 Dealers who align stock with actual buyer demand often see a 66% uplift in qualified leads.
 That math changes what a campaign costs per unit sold.

 Practical rule: If a segment sits too long, change the price, change the message, or change the mix.
 Don’t keep bidding on a losing hand.